joeesteves/phx_bootstrap/README.md

 </div>
 ```

-This will render like this (add errors to show how they look) (:eyes: it's translated to spanich through Gettext)
+This will render like this (add errors to show how they look) (:eyes: it's translated to spanish through Gettext)

 ![image](https://user-images.githubusercontent.com/4960589/159961474-829b1b15-cfbd-434e-a9b3-8047e0cc9e80.png)